acuenmu/1st-Test/Lesson-Plan-Zoom.md

 Please access the 'Train the trainer' Ironhack module to review our training framework and make sure your session is aligned with it.
 Some additional key aspects to consider are:

 👉 ENGAGEMENT
 - Adapt to the class.
-When asking questions, you will see the understanding of the group and they may bring really interesting points that were not part of your agenda.
-Please try to continue the session building on their answers so they can feel they are listend.
+When asking questions, you will observe the understanding of the group and they may bring really interesting points that were not part of your agenda.
+Please try to continue the session building on their answers so they can feel they are listened.
 - Allow time for discussion.
 Very often learning takes place when people exchange their views on a subject.
 Nourish those exchanges and ask them to comment on other student's ideas (always with respect, of course)

 👉 CHECKS FOR UNDERSTANDING
 - Use the quick polls to easily check the understanding of the lesson
 - Go into each 'Breakout Room' to ask how the activity is going and if they need any help
-- Notice if the "quiet students" are working on the task on CodePen
+- Notice if the "quiet students" are actually working on the task on CodePen

 👉 REAL-WORLD EXAMPLES
 - Bring websites/projects you have worked in the past